Requirements regarding to collaboration projects between knowledge instutions and industry

 Knowledge institutions can apply for funding to collaboration projects with industry through Copenhagen Fintech.
-The funding is part of the Danish Agency for Higher Education and Science’s cooperation pool for Knowledge-based Cluster Activities 2020-2024 and aims to fulfil two goals:
+The funding is part of the Danish Ministry for Higher Education and Science’s cooperation pool for Knowledge-based Cluster Activities 2020-2024 and aims to fulfil two goals:

 1) Strengthening of dissemination of academic knowledge as well as knowledge sharing and cooperation on research, development and innovation and

 2) Strengthening of research, development and innovation in Danish companies, in particular SMEs, thereby promoting knowledge-based growth and productivity

 Collaborative projects are often feasibility studies, concrete feasibility studies or preliminary projects for larger innovation projects, that willstrengthen innovation and growth within the Danish finance and fintech industry.

 Calls for projects to be executed within 2024 is open now.
 The application deadline is February 26th 2024.
 Apply through our ONLINE APPLICATION FORM HERE.

 Copenhagen Fintech awards projects with up to DKK 360.000 including 44% overhead.